This article has been updated and was originally published in January 2020.

-Back to testing — one area that can make or break a paid social campaign is your CTA.
+One area that can make or break a paid social campaign is your CTA.
 Many businesses will focus too much on the ad and not enough on what action they want the viewer to take next.

 7. Embrace new layouts and features

 With growing competition and a handful of big platforms vying for the most eyeballs, there’s a near-constant stream of updates and changes.

-By trying out a new feature or interface when it’s first available to test, you can set yourself up to be a pro at the new way of doing things — potentially before other brands who are competing against you.
+By trying out a new feature or interface when it’s first available to test, you can set yourself up to be a pro at the new way of doing things — potentially before the brands competing against you.

 Better yet, these new tools could give you an extra boost, like refining your target audience or improving your return on ad spend (ROAS).

-Not only do social platforms have sophisticated audience segmentation options, but they allow you to meet your prospects where they are in a way that’s targeted, yet feels organic.
+Not only do social platforms have sophisticated audience segmentation options, but they allow you to meet your prospects where they are in a way that’s targeted but feels organic.

 By following social media marketing best practices like consistently testing, properly tracking, and creating engaging content, you can create best-in-class paid social campaigns that convert.